 Mel Cordner is True Colors’ Youth Activities Coordinator and manages all of their youth activities.
 Mel started working for queer youth inclusion as a founding member of a GSA during freshman year in high school.
 From there, they spent five years on CCSU Pride’s e-board while simultaneously working as part of the One in Ten Committee to better campus.
 Through LOTS of advocacy and hard work, One in Ten managed to open an LGBT Center, start a Preferred Name Program and annual Lavender Graduation Ceremony, and ensure gender-neutral housing and bathroom options on campus.
 Since graduation, Mel has volunteered with a variety of organizations, and worked on their own to set up youth-led open mic events, which are now part of True Colors programming.
 Mel is a writer, cat fanatic, and avid rubber duck collector.

-Robin P. McHaelen, MSW is the Executive Director of True Colors, Inc. She has co-authored two books and several articles on LGBTQ youth and is a nationally recognized thought leader.
-Robin is the recipient of numerous awards including the 2016 CCSU Women of Influence Award, the 2014 HRC Upstander Award, the 2011 UCONN Award for Excellence in Public Engagement; 2008 National Education Association’s Award for Creative Leadership in Human Rights and the 2008 Social Worker of the Year (NASW, CT Chapter).
+Robin P. McHaelen, MSW is the former Executive Director of True Colors, Inc. She has co-authored two books and several articles on LGBTQ+ youth and is a nationally recognized thought leader.
+Robin is the recipient of numerous awards including the 2019 GLAD Award; 2016 CCSU Women of Influence Award, the 2014 HRC Upstander Award, the 2011 UCONN Award for Excellence in Public Engagement; 2008 National Education Association’s Award for Creative Leadership in Human Rights and the 2008 Social Worker of the Year (NASW, CT Chapter).
 In 2017 she was named the Advocates’, 50 States; 50 Heroes for Connecticut.